Terms & Conditions

 - If any of the following circumstances the Seller shall be entitled to suspend any further delivery of goods under these Conditions without liability to the Buyer and if the Goods have been delivered but not paid for the price shall become immediately due and payable:

-- the Buyer makes any voluntary arrangement with its creditors or becomes subject to an administration order or becomes bankrupt or goes into
+- the Buyer makes any voluntary arrangement with its creditors or becomes subject to an administration order or becomes bankrupt or goes into liquidation; or

 - a receiver is appointed of any of the property or assets of the Buyer; or